UAlbertaALTLab/recording-validation-interface/README.md

 `DOCUMENT_ROOT`.
 For local development, it's fine to have this file in the local directory.

-Finally, create a file called `.flaskenv` in the current working directory, based on the following template:
+Finally, create a file called `.env` in the current working directory, based on the following template:

 ```sh